William-N-Havard/SpeechCoco/README.rst

 Contents
 ============

-The Dropbox repository is organized as follows:
+The repository is organized as follows:

 - CORPUS-MSCOCO (~75GB)